isabella232/rtos-docs-pr.tr-tr/rtos-docs/filex/chapter4.md

 ## <a name="fx_file_best_effort_allocate"></a>fx_file_best_effort_allocate

-Bir dosya için alan ayırmak için en iyi çaba
+Dosya için alan ayırmak için en iyi çaba

 ### <a name="prototype"></a>Prototype